Chao Tzee Cheng: Murder of Tan Heng Hong

-Maniam, who was eventually arrested and charged in January 1993, claimed at the trial that on the night of Tan's murder, while the three of them were arguing violently over a failed deal to purchase gold, Asokan became so agitated that he picked up an axe which Maniam bought the day before to kill Tan, and it was Asokan's idea to burn the corpse, proclaiming his innocence and he himself was forced to help dispose the corpse out of fear.
-However, Asokan, who was arrested in Malaysia and got extradited back to Singapore to face trial, stated that Maniam told him to grab the axe and kill Tan when he refused to pay the commission, saying that he did not mean to hit or kill him, and that he was only following Maniam's orders.
+Maniam, who was eventually arrested and charged in January 1993, claimed at the trial that on the night of Tan's murder, while the three of them were arguing violently over a failed deal to purchase gold, Asokan became so agitated that he picked up an axe which Maniam bought the day before to kill Tan, and it was Asokan's idea to burn the corpse, proclaiming his innocence and that he was forced to help dispose the corpse out of fear.
+However, Asokan, who was arrested in Malaysia and was extradited back to Singapore to face trial, stated that Maniam told him to grab the axe and kill Tan when he refused to pay the commission, saying that he did not mean to hit or kill him, and that he was only following Maniam's orders.
 However, the judge rejected their defences and stated that if they had no intention to kill, the weapons would not have been brought in the first place, and decided that they both shared a common intention to murder Tan, therefore both of the men were convicted as charged and sentenced to death.
 The two men were eventually hanged on 8 September 1995.

 The Bulgarian murder

 A Bulgarian student, 26-year-old Iordanka Apostolova, was involved in an argument with 22-year-old Shaiful Edham Adam at a housing unit in Depot Road.
-Using a parang, Shaiful chopped Ms Apostolova's throat with a parang together with the help of his friend, 26-year-old Norishyam Mohamed Ali who held down the victim.
-Shaiful's wife, Hezlinda A Rahman together with the two of them help to dispose her body at a canal near Tanah Merah Ferry Road.
-Her body was discovered on 13 January, which led to the arrest of Shaiful and Hezlinda.
+Using a parang, Shaiful chopped Apostolova's throat with the help of his friend, 26-year-old Norishyam Mohamed Ali, who held down the victim.
+Shaiful's wife, Hezlinda A Rahman, together with the two of them helped to dispose of her body at a canal near Tanah Merah Ferry Road.
+Her body was discovered on 13 January, which led to the arrests of Shaiful and Hezlinda.
 Norishyam surrendered to the police shortly after.
-Professor Chao Tzee Cheng, in his autopsy, found that there were four wounds on the victim's neck, and a few more at her abdomen and thigh and a few more.
-He stated that the wounds would have cause slow bleeding, which could lead to a slow, painful death.
+Professor Chao, in his autopsy, found that there were four wounds on the victim's neck, and a few more at her abdomen and thighs.
+He stated that the wounds would have caused sufficient bleeding, which could lead to a slow, painful death.
 However, Chao added that he found some water in Apostolova's lungs, meaning that she was still alive when she was dumped into the water, and having breathed in water, it escalated into a speedier death in Apostolova's case.

-Both Shaiful and Norishyam were in the end found guilty of murder and sentenced to death on 14 August 1998.
+Both Shaiful and Norishyam were, in the end, found guilty of murder and sentenced to death on 14 August 1998.
 They lost their appeals in January 1999 and both men were hanged on 2 July 1999.
-Hezlinda, with whom Shaiful had a child, was sentenced to 6 years' imprisonment for helping to dispose Ms Apostolova's body, as well as failing to report the murder to the police.
+Hezlinda, with whom Shaiful had a child, was sentenced to 6 years imprisonment for helping to dispose Apostolova's body, as well as failing to report the murder to the police.